madaster/madaster.github.io/dossier.md

 Click on the ‘Process’ tab.
 Here, you can indicate if the file must be included in the building data.
 Click ‘Yes’.
 Click ‘Process file’.
 The file is now active, and the data is included in the results and the materials passport.
-Once these steps are completed, you can quickly activate or deactivate a source file in the dossier tab by checking or unchecking the box ‘Active’.
+Once these steps are completed, you can quickly activate or deactivate a source file in the files tab by checking or unchecking the box ‘Active’.

 ## How can I change the status of a file from ‘Active’ to ‘Inactive’?
 Click on the ‘View status’ button for the file you would like to change the status of.
 Click on the ‘Process’ tab.
 Here, you can indicate if the file is to be included in the building data.
 Click ‘No’.
 Click ‘Process file’.
 The file is now active, and the data is included in the results and the materials passport.
-Once these steps are completed you can quickly activate or deactivate a source file in the dossier tab by checking or unchecking the box ‘Active’.
+Once these steps are completed you can quickly activate or deactivate a source file in the files tab by checking or unchecking the box ‘Active’.

 ## Where can I find the Materials Passport (PDF files) I created at an earlier stage?
-The materials passport that you created on the 'General' tab is saved on the 'Dossier' tab.
+The materials passport that you created on the 'General' tab is saved on the 'files' tab.
 At the bottom of this tab, you find the materials passports that were created at an earlier stage below the heading ‘Passports’.
 There, you can download the created material passports to your computer by clicking the three dots next to the file.
 The download will start immediately.
 When the download is finished, you can open the PDF file.
 If you do not want to download a materials passport to your computer, but just want to view the passport, click the three dots for more options.

-When creating a material passport, an Excel file is also generated and placed in the dossier.
+When creating a material passport, an Excel file is also generated and placed in the files.
 This excel file shows the general building data, the totals of all elements and the specific elements in the different layers per tab.
 In this way, it is possible to analyzes the details of a building by means of filtering etc. by yourself.

 ## How can I search using a filter or tags?
 By entering a keyword in the search bar at the left top you can filter the results.
 You can also filter by clicking on one or more tags at the left bottom on the page.